 Three 55 story towers containing over 2,500 hotel rooms support the 1,150 feet Sands SkyPark.
 In front of the towers, sits the world’s largest atrium casino, 2 theaters, a convention center, 2 floating glass pavilions, and the ArtScience Museum.

 At Marina Bay Sands guests can swim on top of the world in the highest, largest, rooftop, infinity pool in the world.
 The 57th floor Marina Bay Sands Infinity Pool area can only be accessed by hotel guests with an active room key.
 We scoured the internet for information on day passes only to find site after site stating pool access is strictly for Marina Bay Sands guests only.
 Determined to swim in the world’s highest infinity pool, Mitch reserved a room for 2 at Marina Bay Sands.

 A Single file line passes through a monitored gate as each visitor scans their room key to enter the pool deck.
-Be sure to ask for one key per registered guest upon check in and plan your swim wisely.
+Be sure to ask for 1 key per registered guest upon check in and plan your swim wisely.
 Pool access is revoked upon check out.
 Drinks are prohibited in the pool, but can be enjoyed on the sun deck lounge chairs.
-The massive rooftop pool measuring almost 150 feet is divided into 3 sections, and surprisingly none are heated.
+The massive rooftop pool measuring almost 150 feet is divided into 3 sections and surprisingly none are heated.

 Sands SkyPark Observation Deck

 Access to the 57th floor Sands SkyPark Observation Deck is free for Marina Sands Bay guests.
 Tickets can be purchased for non-hotel guests online or at the SkyPark.

 The Singapore Flyer, the wold’s second highest Ferris wheel measuring 541 feet tall, offers 4 course dining options or a 30 minute ride above the city in 28 glass capsules.